ajlevinson/o2-instance-patching/README.md

 * Boolean flag to indicate restart yes or no.
 * KB number/s or Linux update package/s to apply to instances.
 *	You can specify multiple KBs or packages for each instance:
-  *	For Windows: The BKs must be inside square brackets and separated with comma. see [example file](https://github.com/Cloudticity/o2-patcher/blob/master/events/ManifestFileSample.csv) for details
+  *	For Windows: The KBs must be inside square brackets and separated with comma. see [example file](https://github.com/Cloudticity/o2-patcher/blob/master/events/ManifestFileSample.csv) for details
   *	For Linux: The security packages must be inside square brackets and separated with spaces see [example file](https://github.com/Cloudticity/o2-patcher/blob/master/events/ManifestFileSample.csv) for details
-* One of 3 options:
-  * KB number to apply to Windows instances.
-  * Package name to apply to the Linux instances.
-  * The word "security" will ally all securty related patches for Linux (sudo yum -y update --security)
+  * The word "security" will aplly all securty related patches for Linux (sudo yum -y update --security)

 ## High-Level Process Flow
 1. The process is initiated by submitting a [json input file](https://github.com/Cloudticity/o2-patcher/blob/master/events/TestFileSample.json) to the Patcher's main loop [Lambda function](https://github.com/Cloudticity/o2-patcher/blob/master/lib/Patcher-Main-Loop.js).